 Tip 2: Systemize your work

 Knowing that you have a ton of work to do, unfortunately, doesn’t help to increase productivity.
 You just can’t think of where even to start!
 But if you try and cut your daily work into several parts or stages, the results may impress you.
 When your work is systemized into a checklist, it seems much easier and accessible.
 At the same time, it is much more satisfying to reflect on the points you have already completed than to see the large chunk of work that is lying ahead.
+Additionally using the latest productivity enhancing tools can also increase focus.
+Additionally using the latest productivity enhancing tools can also increase focus.
+Tools like engaging PowerPoint templates, Grammarly, Slack etc. reduce the time spent on the intensive tasks such as presentation making, project management, etc thereby reducing efforts and increasing output and focus.
 What is more, with having your work scheduled, you can make yourself much more time-efficient, making the best of all the benefits of working at home!

 Tip 3: Take time to rest